beekot/Powerbi-Dashboards/README.md

 # Powerbi-Dashboards
-Created These dashboards as part of Academic projects.
+Created these dashboards as part of Academic projects.